Nationals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 - In 10 games as the underdog over the last 10 matchups, the Nationals have a record of 3-7.

+- When it comes to the over/under, the Nationals and their opponents are 5-4-1 in their last 10 games.

-- The Nationals' ATS record is 1-1-0 over their last 10 contests (oddsmakers set spreads in two of those contests).
+- The Nationals' record against the spread is 1-1-0 over their previous 10 games (oddsmakers set spreads in two of those contests).
+Washington's last three games have gone under the total, and the average total in that span was 9.

 Nationals Betting Records & Stats

-- Washington is 2-8 this season when entering a game as the underdog by +130 or more on the moneyline.
+- Washington has a record of 1-5 when it's set as an underdog of +145 or more by oddsmakers this season.

-- The Nationals have an implied victory probability of 43.5% according to the moneyline set by oddsmakers for this matchup.
+- The Nationals have an implied victory probability of 40.8% according to the moneyline set for this matchup.

-- Games involving Washington have gone over the total set by bookmakers in six of 13 chances this season.
+- Washington and its opponents have hit the over in six of its 14 games with a total this season.

-- In three games with a line this season, the Nationals have a mark of 1-2-0 against the spread.
+- The Nationals are 1-2-0 against the spread in their three games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.